sbora0/pandas-challenge-na/README.md

        •	The file “part_1_mars_news.ipynb” is used to complete the first requirement.
        •	The file “part_2_mars_weather.ipynb” is used to complete the second requirement.
-       •	Two output files “mars_articles.json” and “mars_data.csv” are in “Output” folder
+       •	Two output files “mars_articles.json” and “mars_data.csv” are in “Output” folder.